civilian/mopokemon/README.md

 * `cURL` https://develop.zendesk.com/hc/en-us/articles/360001068567-Installing-and-using-cURL#install
   — Install curl

+### Putting enviroment file .env

+Some configurations are dependant of the .env file.
+Then rename [.env.bk](.env.bk) to .env and if you want put the data of your bd.

 ### Testing the command
 1) To run the command just do -> `docker-compose run rest-service python manage.py save_evolution_chain_data --force --traceback 1`
 2) In general the command can be run with -> `docker-compose run rest-service python manage.py save_evolution_chain_data CHAIN_ID`